Holiday destinations in Namibia are full of contrasts. Namibia is a beautiful but arid land on Africa’s south-west coast.

 Etosha means “big, white place” and is taken from the local Oshiwambo language.

-The Caprivi Strip is found in the north-east of Namibia and is a narrow strip of land between Botswana, Angola and Zambia, and Namibia’s Okavango Region.
-The Caprivi is blessed with high rainfall and is the wettest region in Namibia with major rivers like the Okavango, Kwando and Zambezi nearby which carry water year round.
+The Caprivi Strip is found in the northeast of Namibia and is a narrow strip of land between Botswana, Angola and Zambia, and Namibia’s Okavango Region.
+The Caprivi is blessed with high rainfall and is the wettest region in Namibia with major rivers like the Okavango, Kwando, and the famous Zambezi River nearby which carry water year-round.

 There are also large numbers of stranded whales that have lost their lives on this coastline due to the currents and rough seas – their skeletons can be seen all along the coast.

 But despite the Skeleton Coast’s hostile characteristics, surprisingly, there are plenty of wild animals to be found.
 Notably the desert elephants.
 They can be found walking on the beaches and swimming in the surf – an unusual site.
-Other wildlife include rhinos, jackals, giraffes, desert lions, brown hyenas, oryx, kudus, zebras and of course, seals.
+Other wildlife includes rhinos, jackals, giraffes, desert lions, brown hyenas, oryx, kudus, zebras, and of course, seals.

 The coast north of Terrace Bay, which is dominated by high sand dunes, is the most attractive stretch of the Skeleton Coast.